agilepro/epiconsciousness/docs/Ethics/Morality/definitions.md

 ---
 # Terms of Discussion

-We start with some definitions of terms, none of which are intended to be controversial, but but just saying that in this work I will use these terms in this way.
+We start with some definitions of terms, none of which are intended to be controversial.
+In this work I will use these terms in these ways.

-**good/right** - Good has many meanings.
+**good/right** - Good has many meanings, but we will stick to the meaning of morally good.
 Actions, qualities, or principles are morally good when they are considered right, virtuous, benevolent, and beneficial.
 Doing the right thing, is to act morally good.
 Such as being kind to people is morally good.
 Instead of saying something is physically good for you, we can use the term beneficial.
 So that there is no confusion, if something feels good, we will call it pleasurable.
 If something tastes good, we will call it delectable.
 Instead of saying that the student picked the right answer, we will use the term correct answer.

 **bad/evil/wrong** - We will use these words interchangeably to mean simply morally bad, the opposite of morally good.
 The word 'evil' will not necessarily used to mean profoundly bad, but just the action is not morally good.
 Instead of saying that the student picked the wrong answer, we will use the term incorrect answer.
-If I use the term 'sin' it will mean the same as bad or evil.
+If I use the term 'sin' it will mean the same as a bad or evil action.

-**good life** - means a morally good life, a life where the actions you make are morally good, but at the same time quite possibly be beneficial for you and your tribe.
+**good life/eudaimonia** - means a morally good life, a life where the actions you make are morally good, but at the same time quite possibly be beneficial for you and your tribe.
 The good life is a life where you make all the best decisions along the way so that you always maintain what Aristotle calls the golden mean where you neither sacrifice too much, nor do you squander too much.
-A life with neither excess nor deficiency.
+It is a life with neither excess nor deficiency.

 ## Morality vs. Ethics

 Morality and ethics are guidelines for finding the good life.
 I won't be giving you any specific guidelines, but instead discussing how these guidelines have come about and the reason why we should be able to trust them.
 There is a subtle difference between these terms:

-**Morality** - Refers to personal beliefs about right and wrong, often shaped by cultural, religious, or personal values.
-It's more subjective and can vary greatly between individuals and societies.
+**Morals** - Refers to personal beliefs about right and wrong, often shaped by cultural, religious, or personal values.
+They are more subjective and can vary greatly between individuals and societies.

 **Ethics** - Refers to systematic rules or principles governing conduct, often established by professional organizations, institutions, or societies.
 Ethics are more objective and provide a framework for making decisions in various contexts.

-Both of these terms are about living the good life.
-Both of them define what you should do.
-I will tend to use them *interchangeably* since the basis for morality and ethics are the same: guidelines to the right way to act.
+**Morality** - Refers to the idea that specific actions can be identified as either leading towared or away from the good life.
+We attempt to identify whether an action is good or bad through the use of moral rules (which are simplistic approximations) or moral guidelines (which more complete yet often intractible).

 ## Basic Terms

-**Morality (& Ethics)** - is concerned with distinguishing what is right from what is wrong; good from evil; sin from virtue.
-In all cases we are talking about *conduct* which is actions that and agent does.
-Here are some definitions from dictionaries:
+Morality is concerned with distinguishing what is right from what is wrong; good actions from evil actions; sin from virtue.
+In all cases we are talking about *conduct* which is a set of actions that an agent does.
+Here are some definitions of morality from dictionaries:

 *   a doctrine or system of moral conduct
 *   conformity to ideals of right human conduct
 *   The quality of being in accord with standards of right or good conduct
 *   A system or collection of ideas of right and wrong conduct

-**Actions** - are things a person might decide to perform.
-An action can be measured by morality.
+**Acts/Actions** - are things a person might decide to perform.
+Everything that we actually do is composed of actions.
 Morality, simply put, is a way to distinguish good actions (those which you should do) from bad actions (those which you should not do).
-It is a way of measuring the goodness of an action.
+Note that the term _should_ is used simply to connote that an action is good.
+The morality of an action is only important if someone can decide whether to do it or not.

-The morality of an action depends not only on the act itself, but also the context as well as who is involved.
+**Context** - The morality of an action depends not only on the act itself, but also the context which is the situation around the action and everyone who was involved.
 Starting a fire in a campsite fireplace is probably a good action, starting a fire in a crowded airplane definitely a bad action.
-The entire situation must be measured and compared with other acts that could be performed in that situation.
+The entire situation must be considered when assessing the morality of an action.

 **Agent** - is the person deciding to do the action.
 I will use this interchangeably with person, but they are not always equivalent.